Ouxsoft/phpmarkup/README.md

 </p>

 ## About
-PHPMarkup is a lightweight markup processor standard written in PHP.
+PHPMarkup is a lightweight markup processor written in PHP.
 It facilitates the extraction of markup into a data structure, orchestrated manipulation of said structure, and output as (optimized) markup and uses the [LHTML](https://github.com/Ouxsoft/LHTML) standard.